 Blanco would do best in a home where someone is home more often, and best with kids age 7 and up.
 He's a sweet boy who really deserves his forever place.

-This dog will be at our adoption event at the Woodbury PetSmart on Saturday from 11-3 looking for a home!
+Blanco will be at our adoption event on Saturday at the Woodbury Petsmart from 11am-3pm.

 Our fosters do the best they can to provide all information about the animal's background and temperament while in foster care in their home.
 An adopters routine and home environment is likely going to be different than that in their foster home.